Crabbox docs

 • release.

-The backend owns only provider lifecycle:
+The backend owns only the provider lifecycle:

 type SSHLeaseBackend interface {